 - Social Hosting PSA – The goal of this project is to educate parents on the dangers and consequences that can occur when they allow the use of their home or properties by minors for hosting a party where alcohol is served.
 The project involves sharing a video PSA with the message that “social hosting” is not only dangerous, but is also illegal.

 - Advocacy with Local Legislators – Anyone can be an advocate.
 If you have students who would be interested in using their voices, and helping others to use their voices, to influence change, this project is perfect.
 This can be especially timely during Alcohol Awareness Month to share issues related to prevention with elected officials.

 - Conduct a Destructive Decisions Assembly – This is a great, low-cost exercise that allows youth to learn about the impacts of their choices through peer-to-peer interaction.
 The assembly entails having middle school students listen to the personal stories of high school students from their community related healthy choices and destructive behaviors.
 A similar (larger-scale, more formal) project could be Planning a Town Hall Meeting.

 We would love to see your Alcohol Awareness Month projects in action!
 Tag us on social media at @guidegti and show off your successes.

 One of the great things about these projects is that they can be completed year-round to celebrate a number of prevention-related occasions, like Red Ribbon Week or National Prevention Week, with only some slight adjustments to the messaging.
 Have a question about one of the projects?
-Feel free to contact Alexis Cato at email@example.com.
+Feel free to contact Michael Davis at firstname.lastname@example.org.